Dr. Dolittle 2: Box office

 On its opening weekend, the film grossed $25,037,039 from 3,049 theaters in the United States and Canada, ranking #2 at the box office, behind The Fast and the Furious.
 Like the first film, it was the best debut for a Fox film that week.
+In the United Kingdom, it debuted in third place behind Jurassic Park III and Swordfish with $2.2 million during its opening weekend.
 By the end of its run, Dr. Dolittle 2 had grossed $112,952,899 domestically and $63,151,445 internationally, totaling $176,104,344 worldwide.

 Critical response

 Like the 1998 version, Dr Dolittle 2 received mixed reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 41% based on reviews from 107 critics, with an average rating of 5.00/10.
 The site's critics consensus reads: "Although there are laughs to be had in Dr. Dolittle 2, its preoccupation with toilet humor and Murphy's restrained performance makes this a missed opportunity".
 On Metacritic, the film has a weighted average score of 49 out of 100 based on reviews from 28 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Joe Leydon of Variety said "the film has all the symptoms of a sure-fire smash hit", noting that it was more family-friendly than its predecessor, and that "Eddie Murphy [is] once again in fine form".
 Eleanor Ringel Cater of Atlanta Journal-Constitution gave it a B+, stating that "it's not as clever as Shrek or as action-packed as Atlantis, but for my money, Dr. Dolittle 2 wins the prize for most charming kid flick of the summer".
 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4, calling it "cute, crude and good-hearted movie".
 Rita Kempley of The Washington Post praised Eddie Murphy saying that after having been upstaged by the animals in the first film "brings bite as well as bark to the funnier sequel".
 Desson Thomson also of The Washington Post did not find the film funny, called it forgettable and thought it should have gone straight to video.